-Voice of the Faithful Focus – A brief update highlighting issues and successes as we work together to Keep the Faith, Change the Church.
+Voice of the Faithful Focus highlights issues we face as we work together to Keep the Faith, Change the Church

 Two Important Documents Released Last Week

 The long-awaited report on the causes and context of clergy sex abuse in the Catholic Church finally emerged in 2011.
 The study by researchers at the John Jay College of Criminal Justice in New York City cites the lack of transparency and accountability as key factors in the cover-ups that prolonged the scandal and delayed justice for the abused--the same factors that Voice of the Faithful has long identified as obstacles to true healing and reform.

 NEWTON, Mass., May 18, 2011 – A study released May 18 reports several contributing factors to the clergy child sexual abuse scandal in the Roman Catholic Church that Voice of the Faithful, the worldwide Church reform group, has long noted.